mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/amp-tracker/Google-AMP-Tracker.md

 ## 1. Overview

-Snowplow is collaborating with Google on their [Accelerated Mobile Pages Project] [amp] (AMPP or AMP for short).
+Snowplow is collaborating with Google on their [Accelerated Mobile Pages Project][amp] (AMPP or AMP for short).
 AMP is an open source (Apache License 2.0) initiative to improve the mobile web experience by optimizing web pages for mobile devices.

 To learn more about analytics for AMP pages see the [amp-analytics] [amp-analytics] reference.
-For general information about AMP see [What Is AMP?] [amp-what] on the [Accelerated Mobile Pages (AMP) Project] [amp] site.
+For general information about AMP see [What Is AMP?][amp-what] on the [Accelerated Mobile Pages (AMP) Project][amp] site.

-Snowplow is natively integrated in the project, so pages optimized with AMP HTML can be tracked in Snowplow by adding the appropriate `amp-analytics` tag to your pages:
+Snowplow is natively integrated into the project, so pages optimized with AMP HTML can be tracked in Snowplow by adding the appropriate `amp-analytics` tag to your pages:

 ```html
 <body>